jlincbio/cred/README.md

 ```

 If BEDTools is installed, intersecting the resultant BEDs with the true positives would reveal that the CRED results includes more sites containing the positive spikes (700+) compared to MACS (~500).
 These regions can also be confirmed by IGV (see `results_sample_igv_snapshot.png` for an example).
 On a 3.5GHz 6-core Mac Pro with 64GB of RAM running MacOS 10.14.4, the CRED run completed ~20 seconds for CRED and about a minute for MACS.

-### Citation

-If you use CRED in your research, please cite the following in your publication:

-Jason Lin, Tony Kuo, Paul Horton and Hiroki Nagase, "CRED: a rapid peak caller for Chem-seq data." *Journal of Open Source Software*, 2019.